 - Get into top positions and apply pressure at specific contact points to make them uncomfortable.

-Sparring with higher level teammates usually mean trying to desperately survive the onslaught that is coming.
+Sparring with higher level people usually mean trying to desperately survive the onslaught that is coming.
 As Sam Harris would put it, it is like drowning over and over again.
-However, a lot could still be learned from them.
+However, a lot could still be learned from these lessons in drowning.
 Here is what you can do when rolling with high level practitioners to get the most out of your sessions with them.

 - Stay calm and be able to survive in bad positions.